Harpephyllum caffrum

 Ethnobotany

 The rather sour Fruit is edible.
 Sour pulp makes a good jelly preserve and a rose wine.
 The Bark is used in traditional medicine and for producing a mauve or pink colour dye.
 The plants do coppice (in this case when stems are cut or burned it causes regrowth from the stump or roots).
 The Wood is pale red, fairly dense and strong but not very durable.
 Uses include furniture, beams and fuel.
 Domestic animals feed on the leaves.
-This tree Grows easily from seed and truncheons (stem cutting from a selected plant – used to produce genetically identical new plants).
+This tree Grows easily from seeds and truncheons (stem cutting from a selected plant – used to produce genetically identical new plants).
 Note: the separate male and female trees are both necessary for fruit development.
 In this respect, using truncheons is recommended.
 The plant roots easily from a cut stem placed in the ground.
 This plant does best in areas with little frost and develops into a good shade tree.
 Good, cultivated specimens can be seen in the grounds of the House of Assembly in Cape Town.
 These attractive trees have been planted in Port Elizabeth, King Williamstown and Grahamstown.
 To indicate when to plant sorghum, some farmers use the flowering of Dombeya rotundifolia and the ripened fruits of Harpephyllum caffrum as indicators.

 References